 1 – Detailed Budget And Projection Breakdowns

-I have a budget sheet that I usually use from project to project (I do it old-school in Google sheets/Excel) that has hours broken out by week and by role, and a separate section devoted to projections for the entire life of the project.
+I have a budget sheet that I usually use from project to project (I do old-school breakdowns in Google sheets/Excel) that has hours broken out by week and by role, and a separate section devoted to projections for the entire life of the project.
 It also has a % complete tracker that compares that to % of budget used.
 It’s color coded.
 It’s conditionally formatted.
 It has lots of formulas and lots of cells referencing other cells.
 And it’s entirely too much for small or low-budget projects.
 Do yourself a favor – really think about exactly how much financial oversight a project needs before embarking on a robust budget sheet.
 And you might not need to touch projections week after week – just use them to start, and then let them go.

 2 – Comprehensive Status Updates